PathaSnehith/Talentflow/README.md

-# TalentFlow - Mini Hiring Platform
+# TalentFlow – Mini Hiring Platform

-A modern, aesthetic React application for HR teams to manage jobs, candidates, and assessments with a beautiful natural theme and advanced styling.
+TalentFlow is a small React app I built to practice common HR workflows without a backend.
+It manages jobs, candidates, and quick assessments, and stores everything locally (IndexedDB) so a refresh doesn’t wipe your work.

 ## 🚀 Live Application

 **Deployed App:** Deploy on Netlify
 **GitHub Repository:** View on GitHub

-## ✨ Features
+## ✨ What it does

 ### 1. Jobs Management ✅
 - Create, edit, archive, and reorder jobs with drag-and-drop